-Budget Worksheet and Budget Narrative (attachment)
+Budget Worksheet and Budget Narrative (excel spreadsheet)

-The Budget Detail Worksheet should provide a detailed computation for each budget line item, listing the total cost of each and showing how it was calculated by the applicant.
+The Budget Worksheet should provide a detailed computation for each budget line item, listing the total cost of each and showing how it was calculated by the applicant.
 For example, costs for personnel should show the annual salary rate and the percentage of time devoted to the project for each employee paid with grant funds.
-The Budget Detail Worksheet should present a complete itemization of all proposed costs.
+The Budget Worksheet should present a complete itemization of all proposed costs.
 There should be a clear link between the activities proposed and the items included in the budget.

-The Budget Narrative must clearly describe every category of expense listed in the Budget Detail Worksheet.
+The Budget Narrative must clearly describe every category of expense listed in the Budget Worksheet.
 DOJ expects proposed budgets to be complete, cost-effective, and allowable.
-The narrative must correspond with the information and figures provided in the Budget Detail Worksheet.
+The narrative must correspond with the information and figures provided in the Budget Worksheet.
 The narrative must also explain how all costs were estimated and how they are relevant to the completion of the proposed project.
+The Budget Worksheet is required and must be uploaded directly into JustGrants as an attachment.

-PA #1 Public Safety and Community Policing (COPS Office) Budget and Associated DocumentationProposal Narrative
+PA #1 Public Safety and Community Policing (COPS Office) Budget and Associated Documentation Proposal Narrative